ASE-ESRS/Group-Project/reflectiveessay.md

 As mentioned above, the server-side code takes more time than that to execute and so the function is prematurely terminated unless the `timeout` parameter is manually adjusted.

+### Future Work

+###### Average Large Return Datasets

+One limitation of the app in its current state is that you can only select a search radius up to 20km.
+The reason for this restriction is that the server will attempt to return all results within the specified vicinity of the client.

+It's not hard to imagine that this scales badly and, at some threshold, breaks down altogether.
+Consider the case of the user selecting a search radius that encompasses the entire country.
+Even if the server returned these results, it would be in the order of gigabytes.

+A better solution might be to, before returning the data-points to the client, have the server average (cluster together) data-points so that no more than some threshold number of data-points are returned.

 ---

 // Also discuss stuff from out project plan. https://github.com/LoicVerrall/Group-Project/blob/master/documentation/projectplan.md